 Once you know how much you need to raise outside of ticket sales, you can begin pricing other items, such as drinks, and figure out how many donations you need to gather for raffles, auctions, etc.

-Section 8:
+Section 8: Fundraiser Flyer

 It’s Time for New Chairs!
-We’ll Help You Raise the Money.
+We’ll help you raise the money!

 Need a Fundraising Flyer?